Northamptonshire Police: Northamptonshire Police and Crime Commissioner

 The Northamptonshire Police and Crime Commissioner (PCC) is an elected official charged with securing efficient and effective policing within the county.
 The position replaces the now abolished police authorities.
 The PCC is elected for four-year terms.
 The first incumbents were elected on 15 November 2012.

-The current PCC is Stephen Mold who was elected to office on 5 May 2016 and re-elected in 2021 to a term expiring in May 2024.
+The current PCC is Danielle Stone who was elected to office on 9 May 2024 to a term expiring in May 2028.

 The core functions of the PCC is to secure the maintenance of an efficient and effective police force within Northamptonshire, and to hold the Chief Constable to account for the delivery of the police and crime plan.
 The PCC is also charged with holding the police fund (from which all policing in the county is financed) and raising the local policing precept from council tax.
 Lastly, the PCC is responsible for the appointment, suspension and dismissal of the Chief Constable.